-A Seattle resident, Full Lyric Soprano Sarah Fletcher is quickly gaining stature as a prominent singer in the Northwest region.
+A recent transplant to the San Francisco Bay Area, Sarah Fletcher is infiltrating the West Coast with her rich Full Lyric Soprano sound.
 With an education from the University of Puget Sound, Sarah has also studied and performed in Europe with the American Institute of Musical Studies in Graz, Austria.
 Described by Crosscut magazine as “… a far darker soprano, like steamy coffee stirred with a dollop of cream”, Sarah has been featured in roles and staged scenes such as ‘Countess’ in Marriage of Figaro, 'Mimi' in La Boheme, and ‘Liu’ in Turandot.
 In addition, she has been a featured soloist in concert halls and cathedrals throughout the U.S., performing solos in works such as Mendelssohn’s Elijah, Handel’s Messiah, and Rutter’s Requiem.

-Recently awarded a 2013 Young Artist Grant through the Seattle Opera Guild, and winner of the 2010 Michael Mitchell award for Vocal performance, Sarah has performed most recently for the Seattle/Nante Sister City Association's Annual French Pique Nique as a featured soloist.
+Recently awarded a 2013 Young Artist Grant through the Seattle Opera Guild, and winner of the 2010 Michael Mitchell award for Vocal performance, Sarah has performed most recently with San Francisco Opera On Tap as Carmen (C).
 She has also performed with the Northwest’s Watershed Opera as ‘Tosca’ and as ‘Maris’ in a world premier new work opera, Missing, by Jordan Corbin Wentworth.
-She was featured as a solo performer in the Grand Opening of Seattle's Museum of History and Industry, enjoyed singing in the Turandot and Fidelio ensembles with Seattle Opera fall of 2012, and recently performed with the Seattle Opera Guild's scenes production of Suor Angelica in the title role.
-Under currant tutelage of Sheri Greenawald, Ms. Fletcher is looking forward to performing as a guest vocalist for the PAX convention at Benaroya Hall in September, and in Matteo Carmenatti's Donizetti concert at The Chapel Performance Space in November of 2013.
+She was featured as a solo performer in the Grand Opening of Seattle's Museum of History and Industry, enjoyed singing in the Turandot and Fidelio ensembles with Seattle Opera, and recently performed with the Seattle Opera Guild's scenes production of Suor Angelica in the title role.
+Under currant tutelage of Sheri Greenawald, Ms. Fletcher is enjoying her management role of the arts non-profit, San Francisco Opera On Tap.

 © 2015 Centiero Corporation • All rights reserved